Aliases for DFFB Gene

 GeneCards Summary for DFFB Gene

-DFFB (DNA Fragmentation Factor, 40kDa, Beta Polypeptide (Caspase-Activated DNase)) is a Protein Coding gene.
-Among its related pathways are Integrated Pancreatic Cancer Pathway and Metabolism.
+DFFB (DNA Fragmentation Factor Subunit Beta) is a Protein Coding gene.
+Among its related pathways are Metabolism and Alanine, aspartate and glutamate metabolism.
 GO annotations related to this gene include enzyme binding and nuclease activity.

 UniProtKB/Swiss-Prot for DFFB Gene